AstarNetwork/astar-docs/docs/EVM/first-contract/deploy-shibuya.md

 To deploy a contract on Shibuya, you will need to obtain some SBY tokens from the Faucet, which is explained on the [the faucet page](../../quickstart/faucet.md).

-Once successful, you will see some SBY tokens available within MetaMask, if not, ensure Shibuya is selected as your current network in MetaMask.
+Once successful, you will see some SBY tokens available within MetaMask, if not, double-check to ensure Shibuya is selected as your current network.

 ![9](img/9.png)

 ## Deploy Contract on Shibuya

-Now it's time to deploy a smart contract on Shibuya, and we'll be following the exact same process as for local network deployment.
+Now it's time to deploy a smart contract on Shibuya, and we'll be following the exact same process as for a local network deployment.
 Open Remix, compile your code, and deploy your contract.
 Do ensure that you see the Custom (81) network under the environment field when you deploy.

-After a few seconds, you will see that the contract has been successfully deployed on Shibuya 🎉 and you are also able to add the newly deployed ERC20 token to MetaMask.
+After a few seconds, you will see that the contract has been successfully deployed on Shibuya 🎉 and you will also be able to add the newly deployed ERC20 token to MetaMask.

 ## Deploy Contract on Shiden